 Her grandparents raising one cousin lived in the house to the north of their house.
-Another of her mother’s sisters lived on the south side of them with two other cousins.
-Walking next door to find a playmate: one two years older on the right; another four years younger on the left.
+Another of her mother’s sisters lived on the south side with two other female cousins.
+Walking next door to found her playmates: one two years older on the left; another four years younger on the right.

 In the only child’s very own room were books, dolls, cutouts, and a desk handmade by her daddy.
 All of those things plus singing and/or playing the piano kept her busy.
 A vivid imagination conjured up playmates when she happened to be alone.

 Alone time never bothered her.
 She actually enjoyed being by herself.
 She liked being with her friends also.

 Playmates could also be found at school.
 Only weekends, long summer vacations, or school closed days did she find it necessary to engage someone else for entertainment.
 Usually, she needed only her imagination to fill the long hours.
 Sometimes though, it’s good to have another body to play some games.

 The Great War II raging in Europe impacted her slightly.
 Just a baby born in 1940, she didn’t realize war’s ramifications, how war’s impact did to people.

 Her dad got his draft notice and entered the US Army.
 Soon, he received an medical discharge.
 He’d developed a stomach ulcer.
 He resumed teaching and coaching.

 When the War ended in June 1945, the only child’s life didn’t feel much change.
 Lifted rations made life easier for every family.
 The War ended, but life for this four-year-old, who in November of that year became five, seemed to not notice.